anonymized30/FFL/README.md

 [Enhanced Security and Privacy via Fragmented Federated Learning]

 ## Content
-The repository contains one jupyter notebook: `Experiments.IPYNB` in each folder which can be used to re-produce the experiments reported in the paper.
+The repository contains one jupyter notebook for each benchmark named, named `Experiments_DATASET_NAME_IID_ATTACKTYPE.IPYNB` (e.g., Experiments_ADULT_IID_GN) which can be used to re-produce the experiments reported in the paper.
 Each notebook contains clear instructions on how to run the experiments.